dcustovic/music-tracker/README.md

 # music-tracker
-Made a Vue/Express/MySQL web app for keeping track of guitar tabs
+Fullstack app for adding songs & tabs using Vue, Express, MySQL

 # Setup
 You must have Node.js installed.